Abstracts

 -

-Research: Report on original research, including reviews of original research (e.g., systematic reviews, scoping reviews).
+Research: report on original research, including reviews of original research (e.g., systematic reviews, scoping reviews).
 Presentations within this category should include conventional elements such as background, aim, methods, results, conclusions, and implications.

 -